BU-IE-423/fall-23-tbyuksek/project_part_one_analysis.md

 stock_df['timestamp'] = pd.to_datetime(stock_df['timestamp'])
 stock_df = stock_df.set_index(stock_df['timestamp'])
 ```

-    /var/folders/gv/_ncn2cr93xg8y4xyrtc1d3z80000gn/T/ipykernel_23400/4244002756.py:1: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy
-      stock_df['timestamp'] = pd.to_datetime(stock_df['timestamp'])

 2.4 Defining Date limits and filtering data.
 A two-year period of time is chosen.